szdiy/szdiyCam/README.md

 #szdiyCam

 szdiyCam project is ran on top of a [Raspberry Pi](www.raspberrypi.org/‎) with its [camera board](www.raspberrypi.org/tag/camera-board/‎).
 It takes a picture every 20sec and upload it to a custom image API server and [QiNiu](qiniu.com).
 The pictures taken are stored away in a local folder for later retrieval.
+The project is community project by [SZDIY Hackers' Community](http://www.szdiy.org/).

 ##Default Directory
 The default directory can be changed inside `config.py`